CircleCI-Public/slack-orb/README.md

 4. Click `Add New Webhook to Workspace`.
 You will be asked to pick a channel for the webhook here.
 5. Done!
 A webhook URL will be created.

-**How To Get Your Group ID:**
+### How To Get Your Group ID

 1. Navigate to https://api.slack.com/methods/usergroups.list/test
 2. Select the correct application under "token"
 3. Press "Test Method"
 4. Find your group below and copy the value for "ID"

-**What to do with Slack Webhook:** You can implement the Webhook in one of two ways, as an environment variable, or as a parameter.
+### What to do with Slack Webhook

+You can implement the Webhook in one of two ways, as an environment variable, or as a parameter.

 1. In the settings page for your project on CircleCI, click `Environment Variables`.
 From that page you can click the `Add Variable` button.
 Finally, enter your webhook as the value, and `SLACK_WEBHOOK` as the name.
 2. You can enter the Webhook for the individual status or alert by entering is at the `webhook` parameter, as shown above.